Hornets vs. Knicks Player Props Betting Odds

 |3PM

-- Sunday's points prop bet for Randle is 22.5 points.
-That is 8.8 more than his season average of 13.7.
+- Saturday's points prop bet for Randle is 23.5 points.
+That is 9.8 more than his season average of 13.7.

-- Randle has averaged 6.7 assists per game this year, 2.2 more than his prop bet for Sunday (4.5).
+- Randle has averaged 6.7 assists per game this season, 2.2 more than his prop bet for Saturday (4.5).

-- Randle has averaged two made three-pointers per game, 0.5 fewer than his over/under in Sunday's game (2.5).
+- Randle has averaged two made three-pointers per game, 0.5 more than his over/under in Saturday's game (1.5).

 Check out all the prop bet options FanDuel has to offer!